yoruniubi/Heart_Umbrella/Readme.en.md

 Contributions to this project are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to submit an Issue or Pull Request.

 ## License
 This project is licensed under the MIT License.
-Please refer to the `LICENSE` file (if it exists) for details.
+Please refer to the `LICENSE` file.